Solving particle-antiparticle and cosmological constant problems: Particles and antiparticles in standard quantum theory

-A usual phrase in the literature is that in QFT, the fact that $m_1=m_2$ follows from the CPT theorem which is a consequence of locality since, {\it by construction}, states described by local covariant equations are direct sums of IRs for a particle and its antiparticle with equal masses.
-However, as noted above, since at the quantum level there are problems with the physical interpretation of covariant fields and the quantity $x$, the very meaning of locality at the quantum level is problematic.
+A usual phrase in the literature is that in QFT, the fact that $m_1=m_2$ follows from the CPT theorem.
+As shown e.g., in \cite{Luders,CPT}, it is a consequence of locality since, {\it by construction}, states described by local covariant equations are direct sums of IRs for a particle and its antiparticle with equal masses.
+However, since the concept of locality is not formulated in the framework of (${\cal H,O,S}$), this concept does not have a clear physical meaning, and this fact has been pointed out even in known textbooks (see e.g., \cite{Bogolubov}).
+Therefore, QFT does not give a rigorous proof that $m_1=m_2$.

-Also, a question arises what happens if locality is only an approximation: in that case the equality of masses is exact or approximate?
+Also, can one pose the question what is happening if locality is only an approximation: in that case the equality of masses is exact or approximate?
+However, since, at the quantum level, the physical meaning of the concept of locality is unclear, the physical meaning of this question is also unclear.
 Consider a simple model when electromagnetic and weak interactions are absent.
-Then the fact that the proton and the neutron have equal masses has nothing to do with locality; it is only a consequence of the fact that the proton and the neutron belong to the same isotopic multiplet.
-In other words, they are simply different states of the same object---the nucleon.
+Then the fact that the proton and the neutron have equal masses has nothing to do with locality; it is only a consequence of the fact that they belong to the same isotopic multiplet, i.e., they are simply different states of the same object---the nucleon.

-Since the concept of locality is not formulated in terms of selfadjoint operators, this concept does not have a clear physical meaning, and this fact has been pointed out even in known textbooks (see e.g., \cite{Bogolubov}).
-Therefore, QFT does not give a rigorous physical proof that $m_1=m_2$.
-Note also that in Poincare invariant quantum theories, there can exist elementary particles for which all additive quantum numbers are zero.
+Note that in Poincare invariant quantum theories, there can exist elementary particles for which all additive quantum numbers are zero.
 Such particles are called neutral because they coincide with their antiparticles.